-1. At its 2nd plenary meeting, on 17 September 2021, the General Assembly, on the recommendation of the General Committee, decided to include in the agenda of its seventy-sixth session the item entitled "Questions relating to information" and to allocate it to the Special Political and Decolonization Committee (Fourth Committee).
+1. At its 3rd plenary meeting, on 16 September 2022, the General Assembly, on the recommendation of the General Committee, decided to include in the agenda of its seventy-seventh session the item entitled "Questions relating to information" and to allocate it to the Special Political and Decolonization Committee (Fourth Committee).

-2. The Fourth Committee considered the item during its joint general debate on agenda items 50 to 63 at its 8th to 14th meetings, on 19, 20, 22, 25 and 27 October and on 1 and 3 November 2021.
-The Committee took action on item 58 at its 15th meeting, on 9 November.
-Statements and observations made in the course of the Committee's consideration of the item are reflected in the relevant summary records.1
+2. The Fourth Committee held a general debate on the item at its 11th, 12th and 13th meetings, from 19 to 21 October 2022, and took action on the item at its 13th meeting.
+Statements and observations made in the course of the Committee's consideration of the item are reflected in the relevant summary records.